waqarpro/WordPress-IP-Geo-Block/ip-geo-block/README.txt

 * **Self blocking prevention and easy rescue:**
   Most of users do not prefer themselves to be blocked.
-This plugin prevents such thing unless you force it.
+This plugin prevents such a sad thing unless you force it.
     ([release 2.1.4](http://www.ipgeoblock.com/changelog/release-2.1.4.html "2.1.4 Release Note"))
   And futhermore, if such a situation occurs, you can rescue yourself easily.
     ([release 2.1.3](http://www.ipgeoblock.com/changelog/release-2.1.3.html "2.1.3 Release Note"))